Working for a living…

 Texas State University, San Marcos, TX, USA (or, as it says on my degree, Southwest Texas State University, 1994)

-Majored in English (under writing intensive classification), minored in history, with a specialty in secondary education
+Majored in English (with a writing intensive endorsement), minored in history and studied German for two years to meet my foreign language requirements, and finished with a specialization in secondary education

-Worked all four years of undergraduate degree with faculty members of the English department as either a teaching or research assistant, helping with preparation, grading or management of large classes (some as large as 500-plus students), or assisting with faculty publication projects.
+Worked all four years of my undergraduate studies with faculty members of the English department as either a teaching or research assistant, helping with preparation, grading or management of large classes (some as large as 500-plus students), or assisting with various faculty publication projects.

-Volunteered with fledgling local adult education program (1990-1993), teaching weekly GED prep classes as well as advanced English as a Second Language (ESL)sessions.
+Volunteered with fledgling local adult education program (1990-1993), teaching weekly GED prep classes and advanced English as a Second Language (ESL) courses.

 Gonzales High School, Gonzales, TX, USA (1990)